 I opened this with Alpha in a mighty struggle.
-She tends to get frustrated and angry too easily at times.
+She tends to get frustrated and angry too quickly at times.
 And I’m afraid she gets that quick temper from me.
 But I practice what I preach… what I just told you.
-And like I said struggles come in all sizes and their magnitude is not in proportion; their timing and context can make the most trivial seem momentous at the time.
-So it was in this case.
+And like I said struggles come in all sizes, and their magnitude is not in proportion; their timing and context can make the most trivial seem momentous at the time.
+So, it was in this case.

 “Come on…” Alpha cried and with that announcement, I knew it had begun; the frustration.
 I looked at her.
 “I can’t get it…” she complained to Beta.
 Something came to mind; an iconic image of a woman… she represented those who rallied, served their country and did what needed to be done in time of war.
 I stood, came to the center of the kitchen and raised my arms and my voice:

 “There was once a tiny battle within a great war.”